 Jalview provides support for sequence analysis in two ways.
-A number of analytical methods are 'built-in' and run inside Jalview itself and are mostly accessed from the Calculate alignment window menu.
-Computationally intensive analyses are run outside Jalview via web services - these are typically accessed via the Web Services menu, and described in Section 2.3.
+A number of analytical methods are 'built-in', these are accessed from the Calculate alignment window menu.
+Computationally intensive analyses are run outside Jalview via web services - these are typically accessed via the Web Service menu, and described in 2.3 and subsequent sections.
 In this section, we describe the built-in analysis capabilities common to both the Jalview Desktop and the JalviewLite applet.